06 Jul The 7 Roles of a Teacher in the 21st Century

 However, before we begin to understand the evolving role of an ESL teacher, let’s outline some of the most popular teacher roles.
 Harmer, J. states that ‘it makes more sense to describe different teacher roles and say what they are useful for, rather than make value judgments about their effectiveness.’
 So here are some of the most common teacher roles:

 Most teachers take on a variety of roles within the classroom, which role do you think most defines your role in the ESL classroom?

 1. The Controller: The teacher is in complete charge of the class, what students do, what they say and how they say it.
-The teacher assumes this role when new language is being introduced and accurate reproduction and drilling techniques are needed.
+The teacher assumes this role when a new language is being introduced and accurate reproduction and drilling techniques are needed.

-In this classroom, the teacher is mostly the centre of focus, the teacher may have the gift of instruction, and can inspire through their own knowledge and expertise, but, does this role really allow for enough student talk time?
+In this classroom, the teacher is mostly the center of focus, the teacher may have the gift of instruction, and can inspire through their own knowledge and expertise, but, does this role really allow for enough student talk time?
 Is it really enjoyable for the learners?
 There is also a perception that this role could have a lack of variety in its activities.